Haazinu: In medieval Jewish interpretation

 Reading the description of God by Moses in Deuteronomy 32:4, "The Rock, His work is perfect, for all His ways are justice," Baḥya ibn Paquda argued we can see that God possesses these attributes from the evidence of God's deeds towards God's creations and from the wisdom and power that God's deeds reflect.
 But Baḥya cautioned that one must be careful not to take descriptions of God's attributes literally or in a physical sense.
 Rather, one must know that they are metaphors, geared to what we are capable of grasping with our powers of understanding, because of our urgent need to know God.
 But God is infinitely greater and loftier than all of these attributes.

 Baḥya also read the words of Deuteronomy 32:4 to provide comfort when one questions why some righteous people do not receive their livelihood except after hard and strenuous toil, while many transgressors are at ease, living a good, pleasant life.
 For each specific case has its own particular reason, known only to God.

-Baḥya ibn Paquda read Deuteronomy 32:6 to teach that even though students must first learn Tradition, they should not rely solely on Tradition if they are able to attain comprehension through reason.
+Baḥya ibn Paquda cited Deuteronomy 32:6 to teach that, even though students must first learn Tradition, they should not rely solely on Tradition if they can attain comprehension through reason.
 He therefore deduced that all who are capable are obligated to investigate with their intellect and to bring logical proofs of the Tradition by the demonstration that careful judgment would support.
 Baḥya also argued that the words of Deuteronomy 32:6, "Do you thus repay the Lord, O foolish and unwise people?" apply to those who fail to reflect upon the obligation of the service of God.

 Baḥya ibn Paquda read the words of Deuteronomy 32:6, "Is He not your Father who has acquired you?
 He has made you and established you?" to teach that God alone guides a person from the beginning of a person's existence and development.
 Baḥya cited this trait, in turn, as one of seven key factors that make it possible for one to trust in another.

 Baḥya ibn Paquda read the words of Deuteronomy 32:15, "But Yeshurun grew fat, and kicked: you are grown fat, you are grown thick, you are covered with fatness; then he forsook God who made him, and lightly esteemed the Rock of his salvation," to support the proposition that if people were not forced to exert themselves in seeking a livelihood, they would kick, become defiant, and chase after sin, and they would ignore their debt of gratitude to God for God's goodness to them.